-The number of leprosy cases (new and re treatment) reported decreased by 23% from 204 in 2009 to 154 in 2010.
+The number of leprosy cases (new and re treatment) reported decreased by 47% from 154 in 2010 to 122 in the year 2011.
 Leprosy is no longer a public health problem in Kenya, according to the WHO levels.
 WHO defines leprosy as a public health problem if there is a registered prevalence of more than one (1) leprosy case per 10,000 population.
 It is noted that the great majority of new leprosy cases are found in just a few districts in Kenya.
 However, even in these districts, leprosy is not a public health problem as it has been eliminated, although it is yet to be eradicated.
-The number of cases on register has decreased by 44% from 234 in 2009 to 130 by the end of 2010.
+The number of cases on register has increased to 268 in 2011 from 130 at the end of 2010.
 Concerns on disability is great since most patients (43%) are diagnosed with disabilities i.e. grade 1 and 2.
 These could be a result of patient or health system delay.
 Concerted efforts must be made to train health care workers on how to effectively suspect and diagnose leprosy cases.